Arth-Singh/JEF-Chrome-Extension/README.md

 # Jailbreak Evaluation Framework (JEF)
 ## Quantifying the Unruly: A Scoring System for Jailbreak Tactics

-As large language models become increasingly aligned with safety and policy enforcement, the adversarial techniques that circumvent these controls — jailbreaks — grow in sophistication and impact.
+As large language models become increasingly aligned with safety and policy enforcement, the adversarial techniques that circumvent these controls, prompt injections (aka jailbreaks), grow in sophistication and impact.
 At 0din.ai, we’ve spent considerable time analyzing these tactics not just qualitatively, but with the intent of formalizing a numeric framework to stack rank jailbreak methods based on their real-world efficacy and risk.

 Much like CVSS (Common Vulnerability Scoring System) transformed how we prioritize software exploits, our Jailbreak Evaluation Framework (JEF) introduces a structured, repeatable scoring mechanism for quantifying jailbreak tactics across models, topics, and scenarios.
 This is an ongoing research effort and we look forward to feedback and iterations from the community.